 The United Kingdom was the first country in the world to have an industrial revolution.
-Society changed from being predominantly rural and feudal into the industrial power house of the world.
+Society changed from being predominantly rural and feudal into the industrial power house of the world, according to Roger Willey, Managing Director of ACS Physical Risk Control Ltd.

 Unfortunately, our revolution occurred before the invention of the internal combustion engine and our developments were almost entirely steam driven, and steam boilers are notorious for heat loss.
 To make them more efficient they required to be insulated and the best and cheapest material at this time was, of course, asbestos.
 The UK built the largest and fastest ships in the world and built more ships than any other country.
 We also built the fastest steam locomotives and exported them across the globe.